Whom the gods would destroy, they first drive mad.

 ‘Silence!
 You were born male!
 Are you not subject to the same bonds as other men and women?
 Namely, that we cannot change sex just as we please!
 From now on, you will refer to yourself a Jack Vallis.
 Is that clear?’

 ‘Neither my Lord.
-I know the names of all the Judges in the land, and surely you are the least qualified to judge my case.’
+But I am innocent of the charges.
+Believe me, I know all the judges in Heaven and Hell, and truly, you are the least qualified to judge my case.’

 ‘How dare you!’ fumed the judge.
 ‘Just who do you think you are?
 To question my legal qualifications?
 You don’t even have a formal education!’